 Clinical negligence is a highly specialist and complex area of law.
 It demands medical as well as legal knowledge, and sensitivity towards the feelings of injured patients who have been harmed by negligent treatment.
-It is crucial that you appoint a solicitor who specialises in clinical negligence and who understands the legal and medical issues involved.
+It is crucial that you appoint a solicitor who specialises in healthcare negligence cases and who understands the legal and medical issues involved.

 How do you find the best clinical negligence solicitors?

 It is sometimes difficult to find the best clinical negligence solicitors for your claim because numerous law firms say that they can handle medical negligence cases when, in fact, this is not always true.
 Some firms handle a wide range of personal injury claims including car accidents, trips and falls, faulty products, holiday accidents and accidents at work.
 They might handle only one or two clinical negligence claims each year.
 This is not enough for them to develop expertise.

 The best advice is to find a clinical negligence solicitor who has an established reputation and a demonstrated track record in medical negligence litigation, such as The Medical Negligence Experts.

 Reputable clinical negligence solicitors will offer you a free initial consultation, without obligation, and will be happy to take the time to chat with you about the solicitor case.
 You can use this time to gather all the information you need to make an informed decision about which solicitor to appoint.

 What qualifications do the best clinical negligence solicitors have?

 To effectively represent you, your clinical negligence solicitor must have comprehensive knowledge of all the laws, court rules and conventions that relate to medical negligence.
 The best clinical negligence solicitors will have spent years negotiating with insurance companies and the NHS Litigation Authority, and they will have a proven track record of winning clinical negligence compensation claims.